reactiflux/reactiflux.com/pages/transcripts/gatsby-team.md

 ---

-**Q:** I have found developing plugins that create nodes or interact with the gatsby-api to be a big hassle in compari**A:** son to how pages and other content is developed.
+**Q:** I have found developing plugins that create nodes or interact with the gatsby-api to be a big hassle in comparison to how pages and other content is developed.
 Is there any plans on making something like "hot-reload" nodes or generation during development without having to stop and start gatsby? — Everspace

-Source and transformer plugins can "hot reload" data during development.
+**A:** Source and transformer plugins can "hot reload" data during development.
 Support for this is baked into Gatsby's data layer.
 It's a bit complicated to explain in a Q&A but basically a source plugin can watch for data to change and re-emit nodes.
 Gatsby will then notice this and automatically re-run graphql queries for pages affected by the changing data. gatsby-source-filesystem is the most prominent example of this.
 It watches for file changes and re-emits  File nodes as the data changes.
 [This is what drives Ludicrous Mode™️](https://twitter.com/gatsbyjs/status/974507205121617920?lang=en) You can see the code for this [here](https://github.com/gatsbyjs/gatsby/blob/d4d33467bcff60ad3c740244d7585227d7e117ee/packages/gatsby-source-filesystem/src/gatsby-node.js#L129-L136).

 — kylemathews

 ---

-**Q:** Would be interested in the Gatsby team's take on this: What are currently the best and/or most up-and-**A:** coming tech locations in the world besides Silicon Valley? — tiny
+**Q:** Would be interested in the Gatsby team's take on this: What are currently the best and/or most up-and-coming tech locations in the world besides Silicon Valley? — tiny

-The best up-and-coming tech locations are wherever you currently are.
+**A:** The best up-and-coming tech locations are wherever you currently are.
 Distributed teams (like gatsby) are the future, especially when Open Source is already built largely by people who may have never even met in person

 P.S.
 Gatsby is hiring worldwide for OSS Maintainers